Putting people first in humanitarian operations

 We offer feedback solutions for:

-The Humanitarian Country Team in Chad has agreed to include Ground Truth Solution’s performance indicators, which use the perceptions of affected people, in the Humanitarian Response Plan for 2018.
-We will be tracking these indicators at regular intervals over the next months, in our project together with the CHS Alliance.
+The Humanitarian Country Team in Chad has agreed to include Ground Truth Solutions' performance indicators, which use the perceptions of affected people, in the Humanitarian Response Plan for 2018.
+We are currently tracking these indicators at regular intervals in our project together with the CHS Alliance.

 This World Humanitarian Day provides a welcome opportunity to highlight a consistent and positive trend we are seeing in nearly all our surveys: when asked about their experience with aid workers, most people tell us they are treated with respect by aid providers.